-This LEA parent and family engagement policy has been developed jointly and agreed on with parents and family members of children participating in Title I, Part A program.
+This LEA parent and family engagement policy/plan has been developed jointly and agreed on with parents and family members of children participating in Title I, Part A programs, as evidenced by the collaboration of parents, community members, school and district personnel at input meetings and annual survey.

-This policy was adopted by the Tattnall County School System on June 13, 2021 and will be in effect for the period of the 2022-2023 school year.
-The school district will distribute this policy to all parents of participating Title I, Part A children on or before October 13, 2022.
+This policy/plan was adopted by the Tattnall County School District on June 5, 2023 and will be in effect for the period of the 2023-2024 school year.
+The school district will distribute this policy/plan to all parents of participating Title I, Part A children on or before October 31, 2023.